-Wisconsin also imposes an economic development surcharge equal to 3% of the gross tax liability of regular (C) corporations and 0.2% of the net income of tax-option (S) corporations.
+Wisconsin also imposes an economic development surcharge equal to 3 percent of the gross tax liability of regular (C) corporations and 0.2 percent of the net income of tax-option (S) corporations.
 The surcharge and its exemptions are treated in a separate chapter.

 Wisconsin provides for differential tax treatment of business income depending on the form of organization under which a business or organization operates.
 The business income of proprietorships and partnerships is reported and taxed on the individual income tax returns filed by the owners of the business.
 Tax-option or Subchapter S corporations are corporations that have elected under Subchapter S of the Internal Revenue Code (IRC) to have their business income taxed to the individual owners of the business in essentially the same manner as a partnership.
-2017 Wisconsin Act 368 allows S corporations to elect to be taxed at the entity level as of tax years beginning after December 31, 2017.
+2017 Wisconsin Act 368 allows S corporations to elect to be taxed at the entity level as of tax years beginning after December 31, 2017, and for partnerships to be taxed at the entity level for tax years beginning after December 31, 2018.
+Both S corporations and partnerships that make the election pay the corporate rate of 7.9 percent of taxable income.